 In Upton, a lot of people use the bus to get to work every day though Upton is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The percentage of adults in Upton with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.96% of adults in Upton have a bachelor's degree or advanced degree.
+The citizens of Upton are slightly less educated than the national average of 21.84% for the average city or town: 14.96% of adults in Upton have a bachelor's degree or advanced degree

 The per capita income in Upton in 2022 was $41,344, which is wealthy relative to Wyoming, and upper middle income relative to the rest of the US.
 This equates to an annual income of $165,376 for a family of four.
 However, Upton contains both very wealthy and poor people as well.